nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 `<enum name="E" namespace="A::B">` ... `</enum>`

-Here is an XML enumeration `E` in the global namespace with default value Item2:
+Here is an XML enumeration `E` in the global namespace with default value Item2 (Item2 is assumed to be the name attribute of one of the item definitions in the enum):

 `<enum name="E" default="Item2">` ... `</enum>`